needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

 | :------- | :---------- |
 | **Cubemap** | An optional pre-existing user-generated [Cubemap](xref:UnityEngine.Cubemap) asset.
 If not set, a Cubemap will be generated when the environment probe is discovered during simulation. |
 | **Size** | Size in meters of the simulated environment probe.
 Sets both the box size of the underlying [Reflection Probe](xref:UnityEngine.ReflectionProbe) and the bounds for discovery. |

+## Simulated Anchor component

+Add a Simulated Anchor component to a GameObject in your XR Simulation to designate it as a *simulated anchor*.

+Simulated anchors simulate [loading existing anchors](xref:arfoundation-anchors#loading-anchors) via automatically supplied AR data outside of the users control.

+A simulated anchor requires no additional configuration.
+Anchor [Pose](xref:UnityEngine.Pose) data comes from its GameObject's [Transform](xref:UnityEngine.Transform) component.

 <!-- Uncomment when component is fully implemented...